db47h/go-decnumber/README.md

 this lead to unsolvable compilation issues, like missing references in the Number (Go) module to the decContext (C) module.
 This is currently a no-Go (sorry) without shared libraries.
-However, I did not want to force the end-user of the package to build and install a custom shared library, and I also wanted the packege to be `go get`'able.
+However, I did not want to force the end-user of the package to build and install a custom shared library, and I also wanted the package to be `go get`'able.
 Also considering the design decisions discussed in the next section, I ended up making a monolithic package around decNumber and decContext.

 The usual way to link Go code against a static library is to use a `#cgo LDFLAGS: